Loading

 Note: Sharing ChatGPT conversations with images in prompts or AI-generated images is not yet supported.

-Both ChatGPT and Bing can be handy writing and research tools—but the better one depends on your actual use case.
+Both ChatGPT and Copilot can be handy writing and research tools—but the better one depends on your actual use case.

-If you want a powerful research tool that's integrated with a web browser, Bing Chat is your best bet.
+If you want a powerful research tool that's integrated with a web browser, Copilot is your best bet.

 If, however, you want to have an AI-powered personal assistant that can perform actions for you in different apps, there's no contest: ChatGPT wins because of its suite of plugins.
 And because ChatGPT makes it easy to share conversations, it's the better option for collaboration.